-We are approved by AOTA as a candidate fellowship program in neurologic rehabilitation.
+We are an approved AOTA (American Occupational Therapy Association) fellowship program in neurologic rehabilitation.
 We offer a 52-week program which includes a wide range of clinical and didactic experiences across the lifespan and the continuum of care.
 This collaborative program provides licensed occupational therapists the ability to enhance their skills while working with experienced clinicians in the area of neurologic occupational therapy and academicians of two major educational institutions.

 The mission of the TIRR Memorial Hermann Occupational Therapy Fellowship Program is to provide evidence-based, post-professional education and mentorship in the area of neurologic occupational therapy throughout the continuum of care in order to develop clinical specialists who can provide high quality, client-centered services through cutting edge interventions, compassion, and interdisciplinary collaboration to achieve the best outcomes for those we serve by helping them resume and redefine their roles and participation in daily living activities.

-As one of the nation's leading healthcare systems, the TIRR Memorial Hermann Neurologic OT Fellowship Program offers the fellows the entire continuum of care and patient lifespan in the practice of neurologic occupational therapy.
-This wide exposure allows the fellows to enhance their clinical decision-making skills and develop their confidence as clinical specialist.
-The program also offers learning modules that are provided by interdisciplinary instructors who are experienced in the curriculum content and clinical expertise.
-They create enriched learning experiences for enhanced knowledge acquisition and clinical application.
+As one of the nation's leading health care systems, the TIRR Memorial Hermann Neurologic OT Fellowship Program offers the fellows experience across the entire continuum of care and patient lifespan in the practice of neurologic occupational therapy.
+This wide exposure allows the fellows to enhance their clinical decision-making skills and develop their confidence as clinical specialists.
+The program also offers learning modules provided by interdisciplinary instructors experienced in the curriculum content and clinical expertise.
+The instructors create enriched learning experiences for enhanced knowledge acquisition and clinical application.